William Sadler (actor)

 William Thomas Sadler (born April 13, 1950) is an American actor.
 He began his career in various Broadway productions including Neil Simon's Biloxi Blues (1985).
 Known as a character actor, his best known film roles include Die Hard 2 (1990), Bill & Ted's Bogus Journey (1991), The Shawshank Redemption (1994), The Green Mile (1999), The Mist (2007), and Bill & Ted Face the Music (2020).
 He portrayed President Matthew Ellis in various Marvel Cinematic Universe media including Iron Man 3 (2013) and Agents of S.H.I.E.L.D.
 (2015–2016), and he also portrayed Gino Fish in the Jesse Stone television films.

-He has had starring roles in various television shows including Star Trek: Deep Space Nine (1998–1999), Roswell (1999–2002), The Pacific (2010) and Hawaii Five-0 (2010–2020).
+He has had roles in various television shows including Star Trek: Deep Space Nine (1998–1999), Roswell (1999–2002), The Pacific (2010) and Hawaii Five-0 (2010–2020).

 Early life

 Sadler was born in Buffalo, New York, the son of Jane and William Sadler.

 From an early age, he enjoyed performing for an audience.
 Playing a variety of stringed instruments, he found hometown success during his high-school years at Orchard Park High School.
 He took on the persona of Banjo Bill Sadler, a banjo-playing singer who cracked jokes while playing.

 After graduating from high school, he enrolled at SUNY Geneseo; then spent two years at Cornell University, where he earned his master's degree in acting with a minor in speech communications.